 7. And many more features for remote collaboration

 People always want to be socially engaged, it’s embedded in our DNA, so why can’t we satisfy people’s needs and talk a little bit?
 Especially when the talk is about work and our success.

 You may try some of the best communication tools in addition to Jira for the best experience in virtual meetings:

-We should always take into account certain communication gap – time zones.
+We should always take into account certain communication gaps – time zones.
 This is not a disaster but still, you need to pay special attention to the organization of the communication process and make people comfortable about that.

 Emailing is a common practice and we cannot refuse that it’s important.
-The first thing we do when coming to work is checking emails.
+The first thing we do when coming to work is check emails.

 We support the idea that emails should be used for some crucial moments:

 Jira always sends notifications about every change in projects so you won’t miss anything, but sometimes it’s really annoying because you receive emails even about things not concerning you.

 If you are not keen on spending a couple of hours in a day sorting out tons of emails, you may try Email Digest for Jira, which will sort all of the Jira emails according to your preferences.
 The digest may be sent once or twice a day in order not to disturb you and save precious time.

 For small files and quick sharing we can choose Slack and Emailing, if we have data for long–term storage, good options are Google Drive or Dropbox.

 Google Docs and Google Spreadsheets are used for documents and charts which can be shared among multiple people.

-But sticking to the Jira’s theme, we want to introduce another Atlassian’s product – Confluence.
+But sticking to Jira’s theme, we want to introduce another Atlassian product – Confluence.
 Here you can create whole spaces for various needs, add child pages to them and everything will be interconnected.
 Every change will be sent as a notification and a search console is quite useful when you have tons of data.
 In addition, there is a possibility to make these spaces and pages private or public, so you can use Confluence for permanent sharing with your clients.